tangowithcode/tango_with_django_2/manuscript/chapter6-models-templates-views.md

 	            <strong>No pages currently in category.</strong>
 	            {% endif %}
 	        {% else %}
-	            The specified category does not exist!
+	            The specified category does not exist.
 	        {% endif %}
 	        </div>
 	    </body>